-South Lake County FPD pays for one Amador contract.
+South Lake County FPD pays for one "Amador" contract (The Amador Plan, authorized by Public Resources Code 4144, allows local government to contract with CAL FIRE to provide year-round fire protection services, provided by CAL FIRE stations which would normally be closed during the "non-fire" season).
 This agreement requires South Lake County FPD to pay the expense for staffing two CAL FIRE "Firefighter I" positions for seven months during the non-fire season period and a small expense for use of the Type 3 engine.
 In addition, CAL FIRE provides the station, as well as three additional operators to staff the Type 3 engine.
 The total cost amounts to approximately \$100,000 annually per contract.